All Natural Mouthwash Recipes

-However, in a few cases its source can be traced to the tongue, which is a fundamental part of the mouth and starts the first steps in the digestion process.
+In a few cases, the source of bad breath can be traced to the tongue, which is a fundamental part of the mouth and starts off the digestion process.
 It’s also a good place for bacteria to accumulate.

-Bacterial growth on the tongue can lead to chronic bad breath and other oral problems that can reduce your quality of life or cause problems socially.
+Bacterial growth on the tongue can lead to chronic bad breath and other oral problems that can reduce your quality of life or cause you social problems.

-For this reason, it’s really important to develop proper hygiene and use disinfecting agents beyond those that come with normal daily brushing.
+For this reason, it’s really important to develop proper hygiene and use disinfecting agents beyond your normal daily brushing.

-Keep reading to discover all natural mouth rinse recipes.
+Keep reading to discover all natural mouthwash recipes.